Cadillac Escalade

 The Cadillac Escalade is a full-size luxury SUV manufactured by General Motors and marketed by Cadillac as its first major entry into the SUV market.
-The Escalade was introduced for the 1999 model year in response to an influx of new luxury SUVs in the late 1990s including the Mercedes-Benz M-Class, Range Rover, Lexus LX, and Ford's 1998 debut of the Lincoln Navigator.
+The Escalade was introduced for the 1999 model year in response to an influx of new luxury SUVs during the late 1990s, including the Mercedes-Benz M-Class, Range Rover, Lexus LX, and Lincoln Navigator.
 The Escalade project went into production only ten months after it was approved.
-The Escalade is built in Arlington, Texas.
+The Escalade is built at Arlington Assembly in Arlington, Texas.

 The term "escalade" refers to a siege warfare tactic of scaling defensive walls or ramparts with the aid of ladders or siege towers.
 More generally, it is a French word which is the noun-equivalent form of the French verb escalader, which means "to climb or scale".

 The Escalade is currently sold in North America and select international markets (Europe and Asia) where Cadillac has official sales channels.
 The Escalade ESV (Escalade Stretch Vehicle) is sold in North America, Russia, and the Middle East, but is only available by special order in some international markets.
 The right-hand-drive Escalade and Escalade ESV are available through third-party conversion specialists without official agreement with Cadillac in Australian, Oceanic, and Japanese markets.

-On August 8, 2023, GM presented the Escalade IQ, an all-electric version of the Escalade, and the third model in Cadillac's EV line, after the Celestiq, and Lyriq.
-It is expected to go on sale in late 2024 for the 2025 model year, with a starting price of $130,000.
+On August 8, 2023, GM presented the Escalade IQ, an all-electric version of the Escalade, and the third model in Cadillac's EV line, after the Celestiq and Lyriq.
+It went on sale in late 2024 for the 2025 model year, with a starting price of $130,000.

-The Escalade has gone through five generations, the most recent (the fifth) presented in 2021, noted for its technology and self-driving capability.
-The fifth generation Escalade is nearly two metres high, and was criticized by The Verge for its excessive size and hazard to pedestrians.
+The Escalade has gone through five generations and one facelift, with the most recent (the fifth generation) introduced in 2021, noted for its technology and self-driving capability.
+The fifth-generation Escalade is nearly two meters high, and was criticized by The Verge for its excessive size and hazard to pedestrians.

 First generation (1998)

 The introduction of the Lincoln Navigator in the 1998 model year necessitated that General Motors be able to compete in the burgeoning American market for full-size luxury-type trucks.
 This generation was only a five-seat (two-row) SUV.
-Fearing the growing hegemony of the Lincoln Navigator, the Escalade was rushed through the design process to reach dealers quickly.
-Essentially little more than a badge-engineered GMC Yukon Denali, the SUV's aesthetics were similar to the Denali and the final vehicle was smaller than the Navigator.
+Fearing the growing hegemony of the Navigator, the Escalade was rushed through the design process to reach dealers quickly.
+Essentially little more than a badge-engineered GMC Yukon Denali, the SUV's aesthetics were similar to the Denali, and the final vehicle was smaller than the Navigator.
 The Escalade's underpinnings were borrowed from the Yukon Denali line, with the GMC logos on the center caps replaced with Cadillac's crest.
 The Escalade also used the same 5.7L Vortec 5700 V8 at 255 hp as found in all other GMT400-based models, which was underpowered compared to the Navigator's 300 hp and 365 lbft 5.4L InTech V8.
 All first-generation Escalades and Denalis featured Auto-Trac selectable 4×4.
 The 1999–2000 Escalade achieved 11 mpgus city and 15 mpgus highway based on U.S. EPA test protocols.